jmangt/test-driven-puppet/the_users_module.md

 Rake is a Make-like program implemented in Ruby.
 For more information on `rake` your can read the [README](https://github.com/ruby/rake) file in the project's github repository [4].

+Rake is a powerful tool since it allows your to automate repetive tasks in an orderly way.
+Please read [Rake's documentation](http://docs.seattlerb.org/rake/) if you want to take advantage of it's features [5].

 ---

 [1] I've hosted this sample module in my github.com account.
 Please feel free to clone or submit pull requests to it. https://github.com/jmangt/jmangt-users